gek64/WakeOnLAN/README.md

 # Wake-on-LAN
+Wake-on-LAN (WOL)
+- with password support
-Wake-on-LAN program written in golang
+- written in golang

 ## Usage
 ```